BrandonHaynes/SymGraph/README.txt

 - translate takes as input a graph and program and executes SymVis.
 - (solve (asserts)) runs the solver.
 - graph->json takes as input a graph, state, and assignments and produces the cola.js constraints in JSON format.

+This code requries Rosette to run, which can be found at https://emina.github.io/rosette/.